Happy December peeps,

 - Once the Cabbage brained for at least hour and half, wash few times under cold water, drain really good and dry the bowl/bucket, then place cabbage back to dry bowl/bucket.
 Cabbage will have balance between sweetness and saltiness, it will get bit softer but still firm/crunchy enough.

 - Now the final step after washing the salty water off.
 Pour the sauce and other vegetables over the cabbage.
 Gently mix with your hands, massage it (use gloves).

 - Put it into airtight containers, but try to press down the cabbage because of the air.

 - Leave it on the room temp for 2-3 days, then place it in the fridge (the best if you use glass container or a large jar/s)

 - Yes, you can make kimchi without sweet rice porridge.
 I like to use it because it pulls all the ingredients together.
 But it is optional.

 - No, you do not have to add any seafood products.
 If you are able to get it or eat it, I recommended, but it is optional.

 - I like to keep it in the garage and I wrap the container with plastic bag to eliminated the odor as much as possible.
 Even though it is sealed completely with the lid, kimchi smell will escape.
 Usually after 3 days I put it in the fridge.

 - All the products can be purchased online, or in Asian market.
 Some ingredients could be found even in local grocery stores.

-- I like TO ADD ABOUT SODIUM LEVEL, if you never made kimchi before be careful if you are using salted shrimps and oyster sauce or fish sauce...both ingredients are salty so please add little bit at the time and taste.
+- I like TO ADD ABOUT SODIUM LEVEL, if you never made kimchi before be careful if you are using salted shrimps and oyster sauce or fish sauce...all three ingredients are salty so please add little bit at the time and taste.
 I found this one perfect for me, but we all have different taste buds.
 If you are not adding any of above, then use SALT to TASTE!